MashalKhalil/E-commerce-Chatbot/server/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a branch
 3. Make your changes
-4. Add tests
-5. Submit a pull request
+4. Submit a pull request

 ## License